tatumio/tatum-php/docs/Api/FungibleTokensERC20OrCompatibleApi.md

 **2 credits per API call**

- Allow a blockchain address (the `spender` parameter in the request body) to transfer and burn fungible tokens on behalf of the smart contract owner.
+ Allow a blockchain address (the <code>spender</code> parameter in the request body) to transfer and burn fungible tokens on behalf of the smart contract owner.

  This API is supported for the following blockchains: